huggingface/huggingface_hub/docs/source/en/guides/upload.md

 ---------------------------------------------------
 ```

 First, the repo is created if it didn't exist before.
-Then the local folder is scanned for files to upload.
+Then, the local folder is scanned for files to upload.
 For each file, we try to recover metadata information (from a previously interrupted upload).
 From there, it is able to launch workers and print an update status every 1 minute.
-Here we can see that 5 files have already been hashed but not pre-uploaded.
+Here, we can see that 5 files have already been hashed but not pre-uploaded.
 5 workers are pre-uploading files while the 11 others are waiting for a task.

 A command line is also provided.
 You can define the number of workers and the level of verbosity in the terminal: